2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 Joining a guided food tour will allow you to truly immerse yourself in the local culture and taste some unique specialties you’d have a hard time finding on your own.

-The are various evening food tours of Rome that will take you to the top food establishments in town — eateries that have been in business for centuries and that are widely adored by locals.
+A typical food tour will take you to the top food establishments in town — eateries that have been in business for centuries and that are widely adored by locals.
 You’ll also get to learn some secret Italian food tips from expert chefs.

 Cheese and Prosciutto on a Food Tour in Rome, Italy